HR

 • Demolition

 An important side note: the CIS is concerned with all construction work completed inside the UK.
-Even if your business is based outside of the UK, if the construction is completed within the region, then you are subject to the CIS.
+Even if your business is based outside of the UK, if the work is completed within the region, then you are subject to the CIS.
 (UK territorial waters up to the 12-mile limit are considered inside the UK)

 • Architecture and surveying